 An MDM solution allows IT administrators to secure, control, and enforce policies on smartphones, tablets, and other endpoints.

 A mobile device policy is vital to prevent any kind of data breaches or mobile device security threats.
-For both personally owned and company-owned devices, an MDM security policy framework helps employees understand all kinds of mobile security risks and steps they can perform to mitigate them.
+For both personally or company-owned devices, an MDM security policy framework helps employees understand all kinds of mobile security risks and steps they can perform to mitigate them.

 When a company has decided to incorporate mobile devices into its infrastructure, it is not advisable to simply allow any mobile device to access critical corporate data.
 The market is flooded with mobile devices, and not all are specifically designed to handle critical business data.